Broccoli not burgers: Cancer patients favor healthier foods

-BOSTON Hold the beer, burgers and French fries.
+BOSTON Nov 19 Hold the beer, burgers and french fries.
 Bring on the water, farm-fresh produce, chicken, pasta and hearty soups.

 That's the advice to care givers from a consortium of nutritional researchers following a two-year survey of what U.S. cancer patients prefer to eat and drink.